Employers look for two kinds of skills: soft skills and hard skills.

 Pro Tip: Don’t have the right hard skills for resumes to get the job?
 Online classes are plentiful and often short.
 Even a Lynda class can look great on a resume.

 Ready to customize your resume to make hiring managers gawk like tennis fans?
-See our guide: 6 Tips on How to Tailor Your Resume to a Job Description
+See our guide: How to Customize Your General Resume to a Specific Job

 How to Show Soft and Hard Skills to Get the Job